Dezawa MuseCells in Austin, Texas

 Dezawa MuseCells (Multilineage‑Differentiating Stress‑Enduring cells) are a unique population of adult‑derived stem cells originally discovered by Professor Mari Dezawa, MD, PhD.
 In published research, they appear as a rare subset within mesenchymal stem cell populations that can naturally differentiate into many different tissue types without genetic reprogramming.

-How the Studies Describe Dezawa MuseCells:
+How the Studies Describe MuseCells

-Capable of differentiating into cell types from all three germ layers (ectoderm, mesoderm, and endoderm) in vivo.
+- Pluripotent‑like: Capable of differentiating into cell types from all three germ layers (ectoderm, mesoderm, and endoderm) in vivo.

-In more than a decade of preclinical and clinical work using licensed production methods, no teratoma formation has been reported.
+- Non‑tumorigenic: In more than a decade of preclinical and clinical work using licensed production methods, no teratoma formation has been reported.

-Able to survive in low‑oxygen, inflamed, or nutrient‑poor environments where many other cells fail.
+- Stress‑enduring: Able to survive in low‑oxygen, inflamed, or nutrient‑poor environments where many other cells fail.

-Expressing markers such as HLA‑G and IDO that have allowed allogeneic use without HLA matching or immunosuppressants in trials.
+- Immune‑tolerant: Expressing markers such as HLA‑G and IDO that have allowed allogeneic use without HLA matching or immunosuppressants in trials.

 Because of these properties, Dezawa MuseCells have become one of the most extensively studied pluripotent‑like adult stem cell platforms, with more than 100 publications and multiple Phase I/II clinical trials conducted outside the United States.